 The mealybug sucks the sap out of plants, creating a honeydew which they cover themselves in.
 Their cotton style coat not only protects them from predators but various control products too.
 However, with persistence, they can be managed.

 White cotton looking patches

-The first step is to keep plants healthy, as mealybugs target weak, stressed and hungry plants.
+The first step is to keep plants healthy, as mealybugs target weak, stressed, and hungry plants.

-Mealybugs in Small Numbers:
+Mealybugs in Small Numbers

 Only see a few mealybugs?
 Use a stream of water to knock them off, similar to aphids and the whitefly.
 Repeat as needed to control a small issue from becoming a larger problem.

-Mealybugs in Large Numbers:
+Mealybugs in Large Numbers

 When the mealybugs have taken over, it can be harder to eliminate them due to the cotton-style coating, which protects these garden pests from various sprays.
-However, there are a couple approaches to regain control of your vegetable garden (or rose garden):
+However, there are a couple of approaches to regain control of your vegetable garden (or rose garden):